maisam2004/travel_planning_project/readm.md

 2. **Destination Discovery:**

-   - Discover new travel destinations through curated lists and interactive maps.
+   - Discover new travel destinations through curated cads and showing data in modal with interactive map .
 3. **Travel Guides:**

-   - Access comprehensive travel guides with useful tips, recommendations, and insights for various countries and cities.
+   - Access comprehensive travel guides with useful tips, recommendations, and insights for various populare cities.
 4. **User Profiles:**

-   - Create a personalized user profile to share travel experiences, connect with other users, and bookmark favorite destinations.
+   - Create a personalized user profile to share travel experiences, connect with other users, in explored page
 5. **Interactive Maps:**

    - Plan your itinerary effectively with interactive maps showcasing points of interest, hotels, and attractions.